kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

 Alex is a Kibo student with poor flexible attention skills.
 He often finds it challenging to shift his focus between different tasks, adapt to changes in routines or plans, and prioritize effectively.
 Here's an example of a day in his life:

 **Morning**
 Alex wakes up and checks his phone for notifications.
-He get engrossed in scrolling through social media, responding to messages, and watching videos.
+He gets engrossed in scrolling through social media, responding to messages, and watching videos.
 As a result, he loses track of time and ends up running late for his morning class.

 **Mid-morning:**
 In class, his Programming 1 instructor announces a change in the course plan for the next two weeks and provides an updated assignment due date.
 However, Alex fails to fully grasp the changes, and does not adjust his study plans accordingly.